Emissions Testing in Alaska

 How Often Tests Are Required

 There is no testing frequency in Alaska because the state does not require emissions inspections.
-When the Anchorage program was active, affected vehicles were tested every two years.
-That schedule no longer applies.
-Vehicle owners have no ongoing testing obligations tied to registration renewal.
+When the Anchorage and Fairbanks programs were active, affected vehicles were tested every two years.
+That biennial schedule was adopted in 1995, replacing the original annual requirement that had been in place since 1985.
+Neither schedule applies today.

 Where Emissions Testing Is Required

 No areas in Alaska require emissions testing.
-Anchorage and Fairbanks formerly operated inspection programs, but both were discontinued.
+Anchorage and the Fairbanks North Star Borough formerly operated inspection programs, but both were suspended after meeting federal air quality standards.
 Urban and rural areas across the state have the same policy.
-The former nonattainment designations in those cities no longer trigger mandatory vehicle testing.
+Former nonattainment designations in those areas no longer trigger mandatory vehicle testing.

 What Happens During the Test

-When emissions testing was active in Alaska, the process involved an OBD-II diagnostic scan for vehicles from 1996 and newer.
-Technicians checked readiness monitors, scanned for fault codes, and inspected emissions equipment.
-Older vehicles underwent tailpipe testing.
+When emissions testing was active in Alaska, the process involved an OBD-II diagnostic scan for vehicles from model year 1996 and newer.
+Technicians checked readiness monitors, scanned for diagnostic trouble codes, and inspected emissions equipment.
+Older vehicles underwent tailpipe testing that measured carbon monoxide and hydrocarbon levels.
 Vehicles with a lit check engine light failed automatically.
+The test took roughly 15 to 20 minutes.
 This process is no longer required anywhere in the state.

 Areas in Alaska That Require Emissions Testing